How to Create a Countdown Timer in Excel VBA (with Easy Steps)

 • Closely look at the GIF (Graphics Interchange Format) that we have attached below for your understanding.

-• Then select the region where you wish to place your button.
+• Select the region where you want to place the buttons.

 Set the Timer Button countdown timer in excel vba